Stochastic reachability of a target tube: Theory and computation: Numerical results

-Algorithm~\ref{algo:poly} implemented using convex chance constraint approach (\texttt{SReachSetCcO} in \texttt{SReachTools}) is significantly faster (two orders of magnitude) than the \ft{} approach (\texttt{SReachSetGpO} in \texttt{SReachTools}), since it relies on a standard conic solver (like \texttt{GUROBI}~\cite{gurobi} or \texttt{CVX}) instead of a gradient-free nonlinear optimization solver (\texttt{MATLAB}'s \texttt{patternsearch}).
+Algorithm~\ref{algo:poly} implemented using convex chance constraint approach (\texttt{SReachSetCcO} in \texttt{SReachTools}) is significantly faster (two orders of magnitude) than the \ft{} approach (\texttt{SReachSetGpO} in \texttt{SReachTools}), since it relies on a standard conic solver (like \texttt{MOSEK}~\cite{mosek} or \texttt{CVX}) instead of a gradient-free nonlinear optimization solver (\texttt{MATLAB}'s \texttt{patternsearch}).
 On the other hand, the \ft{} approach typically provides a larger underapproximative reach set.
 This is because it approximates $W_0(\cdot)$ directly, instead of relying using Boole's inequality for an underapproximation, and we initialize \texttt{MATLAB}'s \texttt{patternsearch} with the solution obtained from the convex chance constraint implementation.
-Compared to the grid-based solution~\cite{LesserCDC2013}, Algorithm~\ref{algo:poly} implemented using chance constraints is two to four orders of magnitude faster, since it relies on convex solvers and does not require gridding.
-Furthermore, Algorithm~\ref{algo:poly} implemented using chance constraints is computationally robust in contrast to the grid-based solution~\cite{LesserCDC2013}.
-We also used Monte-Carlo simulations from each of the vertices of the computed polytopes to validate that the safety prescriptions of Algorithm~\ref{algo:poly} implemented using convex chance constraints or \ft{} is underapproximative (error has a positive mean).
+Algorithm~\ref{algo:poly} with chance constraints is two to four orders of magnitude faster than~\cite{LesserCDC2013}, since it relies on convex solvers and does not require gridding, and is more computationally robust.
+We also used Monte-Carlo simulations from each of the vertices of the computed polytopes to validate that the safety prescriptions of Algorithm~\ref{algo:poly} implemented using convex chance constraints or \ft{} is underapproximative (approximation error in Table~\ref{tab:CWHandDubinsTime} has a positive mean).